-The overall finding in this case is that the policy introduced by the Hotel of refusing accommodation to a person who could not provide a credit card and applying it to the Complainant Anne Marie Power discriminated against her as a member of the travelling community.
+The overall finding in this case is that the policy introduced by the Hotel of refusing accommodation to a person who could not provide a credit card and applying it to the Complainant Anne Marie Power discriminated against her as a member of the Traveller Community.
 The Complainant has established a prima facie case of discrimination which the Respondent has been unable to rebut based on objective grounds which were appropriate and proportionate as a means of achieving a legitimate aim."

-The forgoing is a lengthy extract from the related Complaint ADJ-26060 concerning the person who made the booking.
+The forgoing is a lengthy extract from the related Complaint ADJ-00026060 which is concerned with the person who made the booking.
 Essentially the arguments and the evidence presented was the same in both cases.
 The exception came when the Complainant solicitor provided the economic status of each Complainant in response to a query from the undersigned.
-The Complainant in this case is a pensioner in receipt of the State Pension.
+This Complainant was in employment in September 2019.

-On behalf of the Complainants it was contended that Section 3(1) (c) applies.
-No distinction was made regarding the application of this Section to the Complainants.
+On behalf of the Complainants, it was contended that Section 3(1) (c) applies.
+No distinction was made regarding the application of this Section and subsection to the Complainants.
 Certainly, all three are members of the Traveller Community.
 It is accepted that none of the three have credit cards.
-However, when the 'particular disadvantage' element found in the case of the Complainant in ADJ-26060 i.e. the application of the unemployment statistics to the Traveller Community which is far greater than the comparable number in the population.
-Therefore, the majority of adult Travellers lack the visible means to support an application for a credit card.
-As she is an old age pensioner it is difficult to see how the contention that Section 3(1) (c) applies in the case of this Complainant can be sustained.
-Literally thousands of people in Ireland fall into this category and the majority of those people are not members of the Traveller Community.
+However, when the 'particular disadvantage' element found in the case of the Complainant in ADJ 26060 is an essential part of that finding related to the comparison between the members of the Traveller Community and the Population as a whole on the unemployment ground related to visible mean of income necessary to apply for a credit card do not apply in the case of this Complainant, it is difficult to see how the contention that Section 3(1) (c) applies in the case of this Complainant can be sustained.

 The Complainants solicitors presented a set of statistics concerning members of the Traveller Community.
 However, it would be virtually impossible and unsound to attempt to extrapolate that wide-ranging analysis out into an automatic connection with the ability of members of the Traveller Community to obtain a credit card.
-That runs the risk of falling foul of the standard set by the Supreme Court in Stokes.

-While common sense says that a person whose abode is on the side of the road or at least is not fixed and who suffers from ill health and is poorly educated will have considerable difficulty in obtaining a credit card, it is the factor of unemployment related to visible income among the members of the Community and which applies to that Complainant which is the determining factor in AD-00026060.
+Such an approach runs the risk of running foul of the Supreme Court in Stokes.
+While common sense says that a person whose abode is on the side of the road or at least is not fixed and who suffers from ill health and is poorly educated will have considerable difficulty in obtaining a credit card, it is the factor of unemployment related to visible income among the members of the Community and which applies to that Complainant which is the main determining factor in AD-00026060.
 That factor does not apply to the Complainant in this Decision.

 What is significant in the case of this Complainant is that she did not make the booking.
 That was made on her behalf by a person who had before her the terms and conditions.
 Aside from the fact that those conditions did not express the meaning or intent of the Respondents policy regarding the requirement to have a credit card-the Complainant in this case was associated with the booking and by extension the terms under which the Respondent operated.
-Those terms or policy were found to be discriminatory when applied to members of the Traveller Community based on the statistics around the comparable figures for unemployed persons and specifically the Complainant who made the booking.
+Those terms or policy were found to be discriminatory when applied to the Complainant who made the booking.